basementuniverse/vscode-kanbn/README.md

 - `assigned:search-string` will filter for tasks that contain `search-string` in their assigned user
 - `tag:search-string` will filter for tasks that contain `search-string` in one of their tags
 - `relation:search-string` will filter for tasks that contain `search-string` in one of their relations (either the relation type or related task id)

+## Commands

+The following commands are available:

+- `Kanbn: Initialise Kanbn` will initialise Kanbn in the open workspace.
+- `Kanbn: Open board` will open open the Kanbn board.
+- `Kanbn: Open burndown chart` will open a burndown chart.
+- `Kanbn: Add task` will open the task editor.

+## Configuration settings

+The following configuration settings are available:

+- `kanbn.showUninitialisedStatusBarItem` when set to `true`, the status bar item will be displayed in workspaces where Kanbn has not yet been initialised.
+If set to `false`, Kanbn can still be initialised using the `Kanbn: Initialise Kanbn` command.
+- `kanbn.showTaskNotifications` when set to `true`, notifications will be displayed when a task is created, updated or deleted.
+- `kanbn.showSprintButton` when set to `true`, a 'Start sprint` button will will appear above the Kanbn board.
+This button will show the current sprint name if a sprint is currently active, and can be used to start a new sprint.
+- `kanbn.showBurndownButton` when set to `true`, a 'Show burndown chart` button will appear above the Kanbn board.

 ## Styling the Kanbn board